-Andy Adler is the sports director and a sports anchor for PIX11 News and host of the station’s Sunday night sports show.
+Andy Adler is the sports director and lead sports anchor for PIX11 News and host of ‘One On One with Andy Adler’ on Sunday night’s.

 Additionally, Andy hosts the pre-game for the Giants, Yankees and Jets.